- Dishwasher Detergent's Harmful Residue

 Unfortunately, green washing is a serious concern in many industries, including cleaning products.
 Companies use “eco-friendly” and “green” for marketing their products, because there are no regulations regarding those - any manufacturer can use these terms, even though their products are far from safe!

-Everyone knows to avoid harmful chemicals in personal care products.
+Everyone knows to avoid harmful, toxic chemicals in personal care products.
 But did you know that chemicals in conventional cleaning products can also put your health at risk?

 That’s because every cleaner leaves a residue.
 The kitchen cleaner with which we wipe our counter tops and tables, the laundry detergent we use on the clothes that we wear in direct contact with our skin, and of course dish washing products that touch our plates, pots and cutlery!